Back To Top

 -

-No handles on the side (they're on the base) which makes the mattress tricky to manoeuvre and rotate
+No handles on the side (they're on the base), which makes the mattress tricky to manoeuvre and rotate

 At just under £450 for a double, this mattress is already pretty affordable, and I've found it's fairly frequently reduced further in REM-Fit's sales events.

-Whilst it can't compete with the brand's premium mattress, the REM-Fit 600 Lux Elite Hybrid Mattress in terms of support, tester Jen, was still very impressed by the entry-level REM-Fit Hybrid Pocket 1000's value for money.
+Whilst it can't compete with the brand's premium mattress, the REM-Fit 600 Lux Elite Hybrid Mattress in terms of support, tester Jenny, was still very impressed by the entry-level REM-Fit Hybrid Pocket 1000's value for money.

 'This mattress is fairly thin at 20cm deep,' says Jen, 'but, I still found it to be of a decent quality considering it's surprisingly affordable price point.
 As a side-sleeper, I found that the memory foam and pocket spring combination supported me perfectly.'